keelywright1/web-scrape-challenge/README.md

 ### Before You Begin

-1. Create a new repository for this project called `web-scraping-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `web-scraping-challenge`. **Do not add this Project to an existing repository**.

 2. Clone the new repository to your computer.